 Rather than going over the top with an array of Christmas decorations, why not add festive cheer to your home and office environments with an assortment of floral bouquets?

-Asides from keeping costs down, this is great way to inject colour and character into your study, living room, bedroom or kitchen.
+Asides from keeping costs down, this is a great way to inject color and character into your study, living room, bedroom or kitchen.

 And you can always choose Christmas bouquets that are as subtle or as bold as desired.